tinify/wordpress-plugin/readme.txt

 1. Visit *Plugins > Add New*.
 2. Search for 'tinypng' and press the 'Install Now' button for the plugin named 'TinyPNG - JPEG, PNG & WebP image compression' by 'TinyPNG'.
 3. Activate the plugin from your *Plugins* page.
-4. Go to the *Settings > TinyPNG - JPEG, PNG & WebP image compression* page and register a new account.
+4. Go to the *Settings > TinyPNG* page and register a new account.
 5. Or enter the API key you got from https://tinypng.com/developers.
-6. Go to *Media > Bulk Optimization* and optimize all your images!
+6. Go to *Media > Bulk TinyPNG* and optimize all your images!

 = From WordPress.org =

 1. Download the plugin named 'TinyPNG - JPEG, PNG & WebP image compression' by 'TinyPNG'.
 2. Upload the `tiny-compress-images` directory to your `/wp-content/plugins/` directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate the plugin from your Plugins page.
-4. Go to the *Settings > TinyPNG - JPEG, PNG & WebP image compression* page and register a new account.
+4. Go to the *Settings > TinyPNG* page and register a new account.
 5. Or enter the API key you got from https://tinypng.com/developers.
-6. Go to *Media > Bulk Optimization* and optimize all your images!
+6. Go to *Media > Bulk TinyPNG* and optimize all your images!

 = Optional configuration =